Thank You To Our Pro Bono Volunteers

 Are You an Attorney Interested in Being a Volunteer?

-If you are an attorney interested in volunteering for either the Unemployment Insurance or Surrogate’s Court programs, please click on the link below and view the various pro bono opportunities we currently have available.
-Feel free to click on each opportunity to view more details and then “express your interest” if it’s an area you would like to offer assistance with.
+If you are an attorney interested in volunteering for either the Restoration of Honor Act or Workers Compensation Project programs, please click on the link below and view the pro bono opportunities we currently have available.

 Additional Ways to Volunteer for Attorneys